deepu105/deepu105/README.md

 - Passionate about developer experience and user experience
 - Expertise in solution ideation, visualization, and prototyping
 - Love Astronomy, Quadcopters, and Robotics

+You can visit my website [deepu.tech](https://deepu.tech/) to read my blog posts and to learn more about me.